ConnorP778/Capstone2024ccRCC/README.md

 NOTE: some scripts may include "TIME_INTENSE" in their name.
 If so, they have a command that takes >15 minutes.
 If you wish to bypass this command, these scripts will have this line of code annotated with "TIME INTENSE", and optional command immediately afterwards to pre-load in results.

-All output, including plots and data will be saved in the "output" folder of this repo.
+Outputs, including plots and data, will either be printed out or saved in the "output" folder of this repo.

 ### Figure 1 (mRNA)
 1. Install and open Jupyter (as step 2 will need to be run in Jupyter notebooks)